estuary/connectors/tests/README.md

 must contain the following files:

 - `setup.sh`: Executed to setup the test.
-This script is expected to export the env variables `CONNECTOR_CONFIG` and `STREAM`, which are used to generate the Flow catalog yaml.
+This script is expected to export the env variables `CONNECTOR_CONFIG` and `RESOURCE`, which are used to generate the Flow catalog yaml.
+  Can also export other env variables, for example so it can track things that need to be cleaned up.
 - `cleanup.sh`: Cleans up any test resources.
-Can read the `STREAM` variable so it knows what to cleanup.
+Can read any variables exported by `setup.sh` so it knows what to cleanup.
 - `expected.txt`: The expected contents of the materialized table.
 The tests will execute the query:
   `select id, canary from test_results;` and expect that the results of that match `expected.txt` exactly.